bbuchalter/solidus_lograge/README.md

 To use this script setup a few environment variables:
 ```
+export ESPROTO=https # switch to 'http' if needed
 export ESHOST= # the hostname and port of the ElasticSearch cluster
 export ESUSER= # the cluster user name
 export ESPASS=